When Shared Fault Threatens Your Recovery: How Understanding Comparative Negligence Can Save Your Claim

 North Carolina and Contributory Negligence

 While some states have moved to more lenient comparative negligence systems, North Carolina’s contributory negligence law is still a big obstacle for plaintiffs.
-Those involved in car accidents need to know this rule because it can make a big difference in being able to get compensation.
+Those involved in a car crash need to know this rule because it can make a big difference in being able to get compensation.
 But there are exceptions like the “last clear chance” doctrine, which can sometimes allow a plaintiff to recover even if partially at fault, but these are rare and need to be evaluated with an experienced lawyer.

 Determining fault in a motor vehicle accident is the first step in determining liability and damages.
 It involves evaluating all the factors to see how much each party is responsible for.
 This affects how damages are split especially in states where fault affects damages.